-The AN Driver shall be a collection of loosely coupled services which provide an abstract interface from the SDN controller to target device hardware.
-Different AN drivers can support many technology types such as PON, XGS-PON, NG-PON2, Gfast, or DOCSIS.
+The AN driver shall be a collection of loosely coupled services which provide an abstract interface from the SDN controller to target device hardware.
+Different AN drivers can support many technology types such as PON, XGS-PON, NG-PON2, Gfast, Fixed Wireless Access (FWA) or DOCSIS.

-A PON AN Driver shall be developed to support the XGS-PON technology.
-It is expected able to support similar technologies such as GPON, EPON, or NG-PON2.
+A PON AN Driver shall be developed to support XGS-PON and similar technologies such as GPON, EPON, or NG-PON2.
 OLT/ONT hardware can be delivered in many forms.
 Vendor OLTs/ONTs, whitebox OLTs/ONTs, and pluggable OLTs are all supported.

-Adapters provide an interface from the core AN Driver to the specific hardware implementation.
+Adapters provide an interface from the core AN Driver to the specific hardware implementation and devices within an AN (e.g. OLT and ONU for PON).
 The PON AN Driver hides PON level details (T-CONT, GEM ports, OMCI etc.) from the SDN controller, and abstracts each PON as a pseudo-Ethernet switch easily programmed by the SDN controller.

-The AN Driver has the responsibility of establishing the data plane connections through the hardware by interpreting service requests from the

-SDN controller and transforming them into requests to be fulfilled by the appropriate adapter.
+The AN Driver has the responsibility of establishing the data plane connections through the hardware by interpreting service requests from the SDN controller and transforming them into requests to be fulfilled by the appropriate adapter.

 The PON AN Driver has the responsibility of forwarding control plane requests to the SDN controller.
-Control plane requests corresponds to authentication protocols (802.1x, PPPoE, DHCP) and multicast service such as IGMP, and OMCI messaging.
+Control plane requests correspond to authentication protocols (802.1x, PPPoE, DHCP) and multicast service such as IGMP, and OMCI messaging.

-The PON AN Driver provides to the SDN controller the ability to manage and control the ONU through OMCI messaging.
+The PON AN Driver provides to the SDN controller the ability to manage and control the ONU through OMCI or eOAM messaging.

-A DPU AN Driver provides to the SDN controller to manage and control the aggregation functions of the DPU and the Gfast access interface functions of the DPU.
+A DPU AN Driver provides the SDN controller to manage and control the aggregation functions of the DPU and the Gfast access interface functions of the DPU.